• Skip to primary navigation

 Special Projects Manager

-Les opened the Mountain Association’s Hazard office in 2011.
+Les began working for Mountain Association in 2011 when he opened our Hazard office.
 He manages special projects for the Mountain Association and leads teams in developing new strategies for place-based investment of organizational resources.
-Les helped shepherd the pilot of our solar loan product in Letcher County, Kentucky and has led the Mountain Association’s energy financing to grocery stores.
-Since 2011, he has been responsible for more than $10.3 million in loans to businesses and nonprofits in Eastern Kentucky.
-Les has led Mountain Association’s community development work in Hazard and Perry County, including the creation of an ongoing community event series focused on artist-entrepreneurship and the creation of InVision Hazard, a people-led community action group focused on downtown revitalization and local government advocacy.
-Currently, he is leading Mountain Association’s first foray into real estate re-development, The 479 Main Project.
-A two-term AmeriCorps alum, Les is a graduate of the University of Kentucky College of Law and a member of the Kentucky Bar Association.
-He was certified as an Economic Development Financial Professional in 2012.
+Les helped shepherd the launch of our solar loan product and has led our energy financing to grocery stores.
+Since he started at Mountain Association, he has been responsible for more than $8.5 million in loans to businesses and nonprofits in Eastern Kentucky.
+Les has led our community development work in Hazard and Perry County, including the creation of Thursdays on the Triangle, an ongoing community event series focused on artist-entrepreneurship, and the creation of InVision Hazard, a citizen’s action group focused on downtown revitalization and local government advocacy.
+He was a founding director of Northfork Local Foods which works to support the local food economy and improve the community’s access to fresh, healthy food, and previously served on the board of Redbud Financial Alternatives.
+Les is currently leading Mountain Association’s first foray into real estate development, The 479 Main Project, in Hazard.
+Les is a graduate of the University of Kentucky College of Law, a member of the Kentucky Bar Association, and a certified Economic Development Financial Professional.
 Les' favorite thing about Eastern Kentucky is all the wonderful local food options, including Francis’ Diner in Hazard, Jumbo House in Whitesburg, and the Wrigley Taproom in Corbin.

 Leslie Ferguson-Oles